diogo-jorge-santos/replicating_portfolio/README.md

 - (important) fix bug that makes the results slightly off when comparing to the results from the paper (even when using large samples and considering the confidence intervals over the obtained results);
 - add a method in the base class to allow "delta" to have access to previous computed deltas (to test Emmanuel L'epinette.
 Modified Leland’s Strategy).
 - generalize the risk-return test function;
-- create a new class to test moved-based hedging strategies (instead of fixed interval ones);
+- create a new class to test moved-based hedging strategies;